avs42040/cloud-native-platform/druid/README.md

 ## druid-operator-k3d-azure.sh (script)
 This script is used to deploy druid in azure cloud environment using operator.
-To deploy druid in k3d-cluster in azure cloud, jjust run this command in this in this folder -->
+To deploy druid in k3d-cluster in azure cloud, jjust run this command in this folder -->

 ```bash
 ./druid-operator-k3d-azure.sh